duarteocarmo/duarteocarmo.com/content/posts/26-Managing-finances-python-part-2.markdown

 - The `beancount` file is validated ("bean-check runs without problems")
 - I can access the fava web interface from anywhere
 - The web interface is protected (I don't want _everyone_ analyzing my finances)
-- Everytime I commit a new beancount file, the fava web interface should update
+- Every time I commit a new beancount file, the fava web interface should update

 My goal was to automate this sequence of events, and to take maximum advantage of Cloud technologies during that process.